jenspapenhagen/react-include-jsp-example/README.md

 Better user with TypeScript

-this example react app is under "react-app" run the build of the react
+this example react app is under "react-app" to build the react app we use npm.
+Other tools like yarn are fine, too.

 ```shell
 npm install